-- 1. The use of alcoholic beverages must be consistent with the laws of the State of New York.
-The Alcoholic Beverage Control Law, Section 65, as amended 1989: - Prohibits the sale of alcoholic beverages to any person under the age of 21; - Prohibits anyone from inducing the sale of alcoholic beverages for any person under the age of 21 by misrepresenting such person's age; - Prohibits the provision of and possession with intent to consume of alcoholic beverages to any person under the age of 21; - Prohibits anyone under the age of 21 from purchasing or attempting to purchase alcoholic beverages by fraudulent means.
-Attempting to obtain alcohol illegally by using a New York State driver's license risks suspension of said license.
+1. The use of alcoholic beverages must be consistent with the laws of the State of New York.
+The Alcoholic Beverage Control Law, Section 65, as amended 1989:

+- prohibits the sale of alcoholic beverages to any person under the age of 21; - prohibits anyone from inducing the sale of alcoholic beverages for any person under the age of 21 by misrepresenting such person's age; - prohibits the provision of and possession with intent to consume of alcoholic beverages to any person under the age of 21; - prohibits anyone under the age of 21 from purchasing or attempting to purchase alcoholic beverages by fraudulent means.
+Attempting to obtain alcohol illegally by using a New York State driver's license risks suspension of said license. - classifies as a Grade B misdemeanor subject to arrest and fine the act of any person, other than parent or guardian, who gives or sells alcoholic beverages to anyone under the age of 21. - 2.
+The following actions constitute violations of College policy: - a.
+Behavior by an intoxicated person such that he or she becomes a public nuisance. - b.
+Consumption of alcoholic beverages: - 1. during intercollegiate athletic, intramural and sport club events.

-- Classifies as a Grade B misdemeanor subject to arrest and fine the act of any person, other than parent or quardian, who gives or sells alcoholic beverages to anyone under the age of 21. - 2.
-The following actions constitute violations of SUNY Cortland policy: - a.
-Behavior by an intoxicated person such that they become a disruption to the community. - b.
-Consumption of alcoholic beverages: - 1. during intercollegiate athletic, intramural and sport club events. - 2. in any building or area of campus unless approved by the Alcohol Advisory Committee except as provided in 3a below. - c.
+2. in any building or area of campus unless approved by the Alcohol Advisory Committee except as provided in 3a below.

+- c.
 Failure to take reasonable measures to identify underage persons and to ensure that alcoholic beverages are not served to such persons. - d.
 Failure to provide equally accessible nonalcoholic beverages whenever alcoholic beverages are available. - e.
 Serving of alcoholic beverages to individuals who are or appear to be intoxicated. - 3.
-Guidelines pertaining to the use of alcoholic beverages on campus and at university events. - A. Individuals: Students living in campus residence halls who are 21 years or older shall be allowed to possess and consume alcoholic beverages in their rooms, in compliance with New York State law and consistent with other university regulations pertaining to possession and consumption.
+Guidelines pertaining to the use of alcoholic beverages on campus and at College events. - A. Individuals: Students living in College residence halls who are 21 years or older shall be allowed to possess and consume alcoholic beverages in their rooms, in compliance with New York State law and consistent with other college regulations pertaining to possession and consumption.